Anti-evolution legislation: Linkage with Expelled film

 Pre-release screenings for legislators of the controversial film Expelled: No Intelligence Allowed, which portrays proponents of intelligent design as being "persecuted", have been presented by actor Ben Stein.
 There were special showings for legislators from Florida and Missouri to promote Academic Freedom bills in those states.

 The Florida showing was at the invitation of that Florida bill's House sponsor, Representative Alan Hays, on March 12, 2008.
 It was a private screening restricted to legislators, their spouses, and their legislative aides.
-The press and public were excluded, and when the House general counsel was asked if that was legal under the Florida Sunshine Law.
-Hays said that it was technically legal as long as they just watched the film without discussing the issue or arranging any future votes.
+The press and public were excluded.
+When the House general counsel was asked if that was legal under the Florida Sunshine Law, Hays said that it was technically legal as long as they just watched the film without discussing the issue or arranging any future votes.
 Commenting on this, and the controversy over Roger Moore of the Orlando Sentinel previously managing to view the film against the wishes of the film company, House Democratic leader Dan Gelber of Miami Beach said, "It's kind of an irony: The public is expelled from a movie called Expelled."
 The screening was attended by about 100 people, but few were legislators, and the majority of legislators stayed away.

-Shortly before the film was released on April 18, 2008, the producer of the film, Walt Ruloff, held a press conference on April 15 at the Heritage Foundation in Washington, D.C.
+Shortly before the film was released on April 18, 2008, the producer of the film, Walt Ruloff, held a press conference on April 15 at The Heritage Foundation in Washington, D.C.
 Ruloff announced his plans to use the Expelled film as part of a campaign to pass academic freedom bills in a variety of American states.